Menu

 Call a Method with the Event Object

 When an event occurs so that a method is called, the event object is passed with the method by default.
-This is very convenient because the event object contains a lot of useful data, like for example the target object, the event type, or the mouse position when the 'click' or 'mousemove' event occured.
+This is very convenient because the event object contains a lot of useful data, like for example the target object, the event type, or the mouse position when the 'click' or 'mousemove' event occurred.

 Example